mckern/portland/README.md

  * Powell's Books: a city block of books, roughly 4 stories high.
  * Clyde Commons / Kenny &amp; Zukes / Stumptown Coffee / Pepe le Moko / Ace Hotel: one building, all of Portlandia.
  * Multnomah Whiskey Library: worth getting here on a Monday/Tuesday, no wait or lines, $50 for a reservation otherwise.
- * Bailey's Tap Room: All the beers
+ * Bailey's Tap Room: All the beers.
- * Lechon: All the meats
+ * Lechon: All the meats.
- * Brunchbox: All the cholesterol
+ * Brunchbox: All the cholesterol.
- * [Santeria](http://thesanteria.com): allegedly "the Best Mexican Food on The Planet" (It *is* pretty good).
+ * [Santeria](http://thesanteria.com): Allegedly "the Best Mexican Food on The Planet."
+(It *is* pretty good).
 Beware though, it shares a bathroom with Mary's (the strip club next door).
    - Delivers to Bailey's across the street!
- * Raven & Rose: good cocktails / food
+ * Raven & Rose: Good cocktails and food.
- * Killer Burger (A local chain): Serviceable burgers
+ * Killer Burger (A local chain): Serviceable burgers.
- * TILT: Great burgers
+ * TILT: Great burgers.
  * Sizzle Pie: NY style Heavy Metal Pizza Shop; vegan friendly!
- * [Ground Kontrol](https://groundkontrol.com/): Classic arcade game bar
+ * [Ground Kontrol](https://groundkontrol.com/): Classic arcade game bar.
- * [Luc Lac](http://luclackitchen.com/): Popular Vietnamese restaurant and bar, can be very busy around peak times
+ * [Luc Lac](http://luclackitchen.com/): Popular Vietnamese restaurant and bar, can be very busy around peak times.
- * Los Gorditos Burritos: Popular local Mexican restaurant
+ * Los Gorditos Burritos: Popular local Mexican restaurant.
- * [Floating World](https://floatingworldcomics.com): Comics, around the corner from Ground Kontrol
+ * [Floating World](https://floatingworldcomics.com): Comics, around the corner from Ground Kontrol.
  * Verde Cocina: Fresh Mexican food, vegan friendly!
- * [Vault](https://www.vaultpdx.com/) - sister bar of @mrzarquon's favorite neighborhood bar [Vintage](http://vintagepdx.com/), great cocktails and happy hour food selection in the Pearl
+ * [Vault](https://www.vaultpdx.com/) - Sister bar of @mrzarquon's favorite neighborhood bar [Vintage](http://vintagepdx.com/), great cocktails and happy hour food selection in the Pearl.
- * [Nong's Khao Man Gai](http://khaomangai.com/): a brick and mortar location, located a short walk from the original cart
+ * [Nong's Khao Man Gai](http://khaomangai.com/): A brick and mortar location, located a short walk from the original cart.
+You think this is just chicken and rice, but it's amazing chicken and rice.
- * The Food Cart pod at SW 10th & Alder has some notable standouts
+ * The Food Cart pod at SW 10th & Alder has some notable standouts.
     - [The Whole Bowl](http://www.thewholebowl.com/): vegan friendly!
     - [The Grilled Cheese Grill](http://grilledcheesegrill.com/): vegan friendly!
     - [Wolf & Bear](http://www.eatwolfandbears.com/): vegan friendly!